Although situating among plenty of great cuisines, Honduran foods have many unique points that make them stand out from the others.

 Pollo Chuco Con Tajadas calls for fried chicken, crispy fried plantain slices or tajadas (long slices of fried plantains).
 Those fried ingredients need some fresh salsa sauce, pickles, or sweet-sour-based dressings (like mayonnaise) to make them more harmonious and tasty.

-Since Pollo Chuco Con Tajadas is eater-friendly, affordable, and filling enough for a light/quick meal, Hondurans are totally in love with this treat.
+Since Pollo Chuco Con Tajadas is delicious, affordable, and filling enough for a light/quick meal, Hondurans are totally in love with this treat.
 They even make a day to celebrate the Pollo Chuco by a chicken fest in San Pedro Sula (starting from 2020).

 Do you want to know how to make a perfect portion of Pollo Chuco Con Tajadas?